chousemath/support_vector_machine/README.md

 * Receptive field: what set of inputs makes the value of this neuron as high as it can possibly be
 * Sigmoid squashing function: put a value in (x-value), where it crosses the sigmoid function is your output value (y-value), no matter where you are, the value is always between 1 and -1
 * Rectified linear units: if value is negative, make it zero, if it is positive, keep the value

+### Operations

+* There is a Docker container with the GPU version of TensorFlow pre-installed

 ### Relevant Mathematical Concepts